brminnick/GitHubReadmeRetriever/README.md

 **Request**

-The API request requires two parameters: `ownerName` and `repositoryName`.
+The API request requires two parameters: `ownerName` and `repositoryName`:
+- `ownerName` is the name of the GitHub user who owns the repository
+- `repositoryName` is the name of the GitHub Repository

 Both values be extracted from the GitHub repository's url: